Yuzhno-Sakhalinsk: Transportation

 Due to restrictions, foreigners wishing to leave Yuzhno-Sakhalinsk in order to travel to any other part of the Sakhalin Oblast and its internal and territorial waters are required to seek permission from the Federal Security Service (FSB) and the Border Guard.
 Scuba diving and recreating on the seacoast is permitted only in places defined by the Border Guard.

 Education

-Institutes of elementary and middle education include Sakhalin International School.
+Institutes of elementary and middle education included Sakhalin International School until its closure in March 2022.

 Institutes of higher education in the city include Sakhalin State University and Yuzhno-Sakhalinsk Institute of Economics, Law and Informatics.
 There are also some branches of other universities: